 Tynch’s most recent flag assignment was the Allied Joint Force Command, Naples, Italy, where he served as assistant chief of staff for Operations (J3).

-In June 2018, he assumed the duties as Commander, Logistics Group Western Pacific/Task Force 73/ Singapore Area Coordinator, leading 20 bilateral and multilateral security cooperation exercises with 14 nations in South and Southeast Asia, and overseeing more than 50 ships and operational naval logistics forces in the Western Pacific and Indian Oceans, forward deployed Littoral Combat Ships, and a Navy region ashore.
+In June 2018, he assumed the duties as Commander, Logistics Group Western Pacific/Task Force 73/ Singapore Area Coordinator, leading 20 bilateral and multilateral security cooperation exercises with 14 nations in South and Southeast Asia, and overseeing more than 50 ships and operational naval logistics forces in the Western Pacific and Indian Oceans, as well as forward-deployed Littoral Combat Ships.